Skip to main content

 GIRLIE DETAILS

-Whether or not you're heading out to watch a game, a football jersey is definitely going to be a fixture in your summer '24 rotation.
-Throw one on with a denim skirt like internet BFF Mia Regan above, or follow our shoot stylist's lead and opt for jorts with pink adis (with bows!) and a cute shoulder bag.
+Whether or not you're heading out to watch a game, a football top is definitely going to be a fixture in your summer 2026 rotation.
+Throw one on (our shirred ASOS DESIGN styles are especially good) with a bright maxi skirt for a colour-blocked look, and don't forget to accessorise

 GET THE LOOK: